axenox/onscan.js/README.md

 - an array of keyCodes (e.g. `[70,71,80]`) - will produce `keydown` events with corresponding `keyCode` properties.
 NOTE: these events will have empty `key` properties, so decoding may yield different results than with native events.
 - an array of objects (e.g. `[{keyCode: 70, key: "F", shiftKey: true}, {keyCode: 71, key: "g"}]`) - this way almost any event can be simulated exactly, but it's a lot of work to do.

-Hint: use the `onKeyDetect` checkbox to in the playground to get a full dump of each keyboard event an just paste them in your simulation code.
+Hint: use the `onKeyDetect` checkbox in the playground to get a full dump of each keyboard event an just paste them in your simulation code.

 ## Credits